Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 )
 ```

-For our model, I am going to use the Bernoulli distribution for the likelihood.
+For the model, I am going to use the Bernoulli distribution for the likelihood.
 For Nu, I'm using the Law of Total Probability
 for the probability of testing positive.
 I went over the math for this calculation in my previous [post](https://rlopezra.github.io/Bayes-Theorem-Rose-Garden/#test-positive-)
 ``` r
 modelString <- "